ioccc-src/winner/1991/dds/README.md

 Thank you Cody for your assistance!

+NOTE: for `clang` you'll likely have to use the alternate code described below.

 ### INABIAF - it's not a bug it's a feature! :-)

-Please note that if the BASIC file cannot be opened for reading or the output file cannot be opened for writing then this program will crash.
-These crashes are a mild nuisance but are considered a feature not a bug.
+Please note that if the BASIC file cannot be opened for reading or the output file cannot be opened for writing then this program will very likely crash or do something funny.

+These are a mild nuisance but are considered a feature not a bug.
 We challenge you to fix it for learning if you wish.
 See also [bugs.md](/bugs.md).

 ## Try: